andykuszyk/andykuszyk.github.io/2024-11-29-hypothesis-driven-debugging.md

 ![img](hypothesis-driven-debugging-real-world-example.png)

 In this example, users are creating resources in the system by sending HTTP requests to an application.
-The application enqueues the resources for asynchronous processing, consumers them at some later time, and then persists them to a database.
+The application enqueues the resources for asynchronous processing, consumes them at some later time, and then persists them to a database.
 The timeline for this process is illustrated below:

 ![img](hypothesis-driven-debugging-real-world-timeline.png)